rubenhoenle/gigacube/README.md

 - fix corners and direction controls
 - make LED brightness adjustable
 - mark the edges where you die in e.g. red
+- add support for mulitple nunchucks in the faradaycage.
+E.g with buttons for switching between them so that any number of nunchucks are supported.

 ## Hardware